-It’s true that children might meltdown when you set limits.
-But when you know that tears can help children connect and your warmth and support helps them through, you also know that you are giving children space they need to offload fears and worries that are, since they feel disconnected in these moments, causing them to bargain or rebuff requests.
-You an read more about how crying can be helpful for children in Crying – Causes, Concerns and Coping Calmly.
+It's true that children might meltdown when you set limits.
+But when you know that tears can help children connect and your warmth and support help them through, you also know that you are giving children space they need to offload fears and worries that are, since they feel disconnected in these moments, causing them to bargain or rebuff requests.
+You can read more about how crying can be helpful for children in Crying – Causes, Concerns and Coping Calmly.

 When Setting Limits Feel Hard

 Still, whichever side of the limit-setting fence you stride, when your children test boundaries thick and fast, it can send the brain whirling, making it hard to step in and set a limit, playfully, calmly or otherwise.

 How you were raised can trigger how you feel about limits and the way you set them.
 Hand in Hand instructor Kathy Gordon suggests using Listening Time sessions or talking through with a good listener to explore issues you may have around setting limits.
 It can also help to talk about different limits, how they are valuable, and if your child needs more regular limits to “bump” up against.
 (This ‘bumping against' is when you say no but stay close and listen to a child's outpouring so that that have space to get heard.
 Hand in Hand calls this a pretext.)

 Talking about limits can relax the tension you as a parent might feel about them.
 You might find that you find it much easier to step in with a softer no after talking about it.
 If you do find yourself feeling anxious as your feelings get triggered in the moment, it can help you to slow down, take a breath and think about why you are setting a limit.

 Kathy suggests there are at least four types of limits that might be helpful to think about when you are in the thick of things.
 We've also included some examples of that you might say to set a clean, clear limit calmly and with warmth.

 Four Types of Limits Your Children Need To Hear